Angevin Empire: Richard I and Philip II

-The Third Crusade
+Third Crusade

-The next priority for King Richard I was the Third Crusade; it had been delayed since Richard had taken the cross in 1187.
-This was not just a religious pilgrimage however; his great-grandfather, Fulk had been King of Jerusalem and the current pretender to the throne, Guy de Lusignan was a Poitevin noble, related to many of Richard's vassals, while Guy's wife—Sybilla—was Richard's cousin.
+The next priority for Richard was the Third Crusade; it had been delayed since Richard had taken the cross in 1187.
+This was not just a religious pilgrimage, however; his great-grandfather, Fulk had been King of Jerusalem, and the current pretender to the throne, Guy de Lusignan, was a Poitevin noble, related to many of Richard's vassals, while Guy's wife Sybilla was Richard's cousin.
 The crusade, excluding disputes in France, would be the main reason for Richard's absence from England; he would spend less than six months of his reign in England.

-Before leaving, Richard consolidated his reign over the Empire.
-He suspected Count Raymond would expand his lands into Aquitaine so he allied with Sancho VI the Wise, the King of Navarre, by marrying his daughter, Berengaria, to counter the threat.
-They married in 1191 in Limassol, Cyprus, therefore repudiating Alys, Philip's sister, but the issue had been settled earlier in Messina.
-To placate Philip, Richard had given him 10,000 marks and agreed that if he had two sons, they would both hold lands in France directly under Philip.
+Before leaving, Richard consolidated his reign over the empire.
+He suspected Count Raymond would expand his lands into Aquitaine so he allied with Sancho VI the Wise, the king of Navarre, by marrying his daughter Berengaria to counter the threat.
+On the way to the Holy Land, the ruler of Cyprus offended Richard's bride, and Richard's army conquered the island.
+They married in 1191 in Limassol, Cyprus, therefore repudiating Alys, but the issue had been settled earlier in Messina: to placate Philip, Richard had given him 10,000 marks and agreed that if he had two sons, they would both hold lands in France directly under Philip.
 The administration Richard left behind worked considerably well, as an attack from Raymond was repelled with the help of Navarre.

-The siege of Acre, which had been the last Christian stronghold in Holy Land, was over by July and Philip decided to return to France.
-It is unclear whether Philip returned due to dysentery, anger towards Richard, or that he thought he could gain Artois following the death of the Count of Flanders, as he had married the Count's daughter.
-Whilst back at France, Philip boasted he was 'going to devastate the king of England's lands' and, in January 1192, he demanded from the seneschal of Normandy, William FitzRalph, the Vexin, claiming that the treaty he had signed with Richard in Messina contained the intention of Richard that, as the Vexin had been Alys' dowry and since Richard had married Berengaria, he was entitled to the land.
-Although Philip threatened invasion, Eleanor of Aquitaine intervened in stopping her son, John, from promising to concede the land.
+The siege of Acre, which had been the last Christian stronghold in Holy Land, was over by July 1191, and Philip decided to return to France.
+It is unclear whether Philip returned due to dysentery, anger towards Richard, or that he thought he could gain Artois following the death of the Count of Flanders, as he had married the count's daughter.
+Whilst back at France, Philip boasted he was "going to devastate the king of England's lands," and in January 1192 he demanded the Vexin from William FitzRalph, Seneschal of Normandy, claiming that the treaty he had signed with Richard in Messina contained the intention of Richard that—as the Vexin had been Alys' dowry and since Richard had married Berengaria—he was entitled to the land.
+Although Philip threatened invasion, Eleanor of Aquitaine intervened in stopping her son John from promising to concede the land.
 Philip's nobles refused to attack the lands of an absent crusader, though Philip instead gained lands in Artois.
-Philip's return did result in castles throughout the empire being in a "state of readiness".
+Philip's return resulted in castles throughout the empire being in a "state of readiness".
 The alliance with Navarre helped again when Philip attempted to incite revolt in Aquitaine but failed.